 Table of Contents

-On all foods possible, choose organic.
 If something isn’t marked certified organic, assume it’s not (unless you’ve talked to the farmer and know how he grew or raised it).
 Learn to read labels; even in organic there can be suspect ingredients.

 By eating organic food, you avoid:

-- Harmful food additives, colorings, preservatives, excitotoxins, and artificial sweeteners.
+- Harmful food additives, colorings, preservatives, excitotoxins, and artificial sweeteners;

 By eating organic food, you get:

-- Healthier plants, animals, people, and farm operations.
+- Healthier plants, animals, people, and farm operations;

-- Better flavor.
+- Better nutrition;

-- Less damage to the environment.
+- Benefit to the environment overall.

 Avoid GMO’s at all cost.
 If buying organic, your risk of being exposed to GMO’s is greatly reduced.
 There are still organic products that allow small amounts of soy lecithin or other GMO ingredients, so read the label.

 The Big 3 GMO Ingredients: Corn, Soy, and Canola.
 These are in 90% of conventional processed foods.
-(Another GMO to be aware of – Cotton in clothing; buy organic.

 For this reason and others, avoid restaurants and fast food establishments.
 Read Eating Out.